lukabuz/FS2_Final_Project/README.md

 	- Transactions - The transactions list component of UserPage
 - Login - The login page
 - Register - The register page

+# How To Run

+To run the react app, you must

+    $ cd web
+	$ npm start

+To deploy functions, you must initialize a firebase project

+	$ firebase init
+	$ firebase deploy --only functions
+	$ firebase deploy --only hosting

+The react app is already deployed at https://fscoin-f7656.firebaseapp.com/